-i) Views of BOD on system to reduce Operational Risk Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-This definition includes legal risk but excludes strategic and reputation risk.
+Qualitative a) i) Views of BOD Operational risk is defined as the risk of loss resulting from inadequate or failed disclosure on system to reduce internal processes, people and systems or from external events.
+This definition Operational Risk includes legal risk but excludes strategic and reputation risk.
 It is inherent in every business organization and covers a wide spectrum of issues.
 The Board of Directors (BOD) of the Bank and its Management firmly believe that an effective internal control systems has been established within the Bank to ensure adequacy of the risk management framework and compliance with a documented set of internal policies concerning the risk management system which mainly include,

-- Top-level reviews of the Bank's progress towards the stated objectives; - Checking for compliance with management controls; - Policies, processes and procedures concerning the review, treatment and resolution of non-compliance issues; and - A system of documented approvals and authorizations to ensure accountability to the appropriate level of management.
+- Top-level reviews of the Bank's progress towards the stated objectives; - · Checking for compliance with management controls; - Policies, processes and procedures concerning the review, treatment and resolution of non-compliance issues; and - A system of documented approvals and authorizations to ensure accountability to the appropriate level of management.